 If you're not familiar with personal READMEs, this guide from digital.gov has a great introduction to them: https://digital.gov/pdf/GSA-TTS_Personal-README-template.pdf

 Hi, I'm Hassy. 👋 I live in Ireland with my wife and our toddler.
 Before Ireland I lived in London and Edinburgh.
-I was born in Russia, but spent most of my life in the UK.

 Outside of work I like to spend time with my family, read books (usually history), and when time allows make it to the gym.